Command line tools for OA4MP

 Meta commands

+The OA4MP CLI extends the NCSA CLI framework, so meta commands are more fully discussed there.
 There are commands to do tasks and there are meta-commands that control how the CLI itself operates.
 These are prefixed with a backslash /.
 E.g. to quit a component, issue

 /q